Simon994/byrdmr_variations/README.md

 # BYRDMR

-## What:
+## Summary:
 A React app for the BYRDMR drone, with two views (and corresponding components): Hero and Contact.
+See below for more details on what's been done.

 ## Technologies and packages used:
 * React.js (this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).)